Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

 \subsection{Magnetic field dependence at zero temperature}

-In this subsection we fit the explicit $U(1)_A$ symmetry breaking parameter ($c$) with the LQCD data~\cite{Bali:2012zg} at zero $T$ and nonzero $eB$.
+In this subsection, we fit the explicit $U(1)_A$ symmetry breaking parameter ($c$) with the LQCD data~\cite{Bali:2012zg} at zero $T$ and nonzero $eB$.
 The lattice simulation provides us with the average and difference of the condensates.
-In the model calculation the condensate average is independent of $c$ but the difference depends on it.
+In the model calculation, the condensate average is independent of $c$ but the difference depends on it.
 So we use the values of condensate differences to fit $c$ at zero $T$ and nonzero $eB$.
 Then we further use this fitted value to predict the nonzero $T$ and $eB$ behaviour of the condensate in the model and compare them with the lattice data in the next subsection. \\

-First let us consider the condensate average.
-Analyzing the Brandt13 set, we compare the model results with the LQCD data in Fig.~\ref{fig:FinalASB13}, using their normalized definition of condensate as given in Eq.~\ref{eq:sigma_scaled_lat}.
+First, let us consider the condensate average.
+Analyzing the JLQCD set, we compare the model results with the LQCD data in Fig.~\ref{fig:FinalASB13}, using their normalized definition of condensate as given in Eq.~\ref{eq:sigma_scaled_lat}.
 It shows that for the CC parameter set the matching with the LQCD data is very good even for finite $eB$.
-Using the corner parameter set we obtain the spread in average condensate which is also shown with the dashed blue (HL) and green (LH) lines.
-The other two parameter sets (HH and LL) fall within this spread as shown in the complete plot given in Appendix~\ref{sec:app_chi_fit} (Fig.~\ref{fig:ASB13CP}).
+Black points are used to denote the CC parameter and LQCD data are shown with the red points.
+Using the corner parameter sets we obtain the spread in average condensate which is also shown with the dashed blue (HL) and green (LH) lines.
 For $eB=0$, the curves meet at unity just from the definition (Eq.~\ref{eq:sigma_scaled_lat}).

 What is interesting is that for the central value (CC) of the parameters, the condensate average agrees very well with results from Ref.~\cite{Bali:2012zg}.
 (The black points completely overlap with the red points within error bars.)
-However, for the corners of the parameter space (LL, LH, HL, and HH) the agreement with the lattice results is not as good: the slope for the $eB$ variation is wrong.
+However, for the corners of the parameter space (LL, LH, HL, and HH) the agreement with the lattice results is not as good: the slope for the $eB$ variation does not match LQCD.
 We examine this more carefully below.

 In Ref.~\cite{Pagura:2016pwr} it was already shown that the scaled condensate given by Eq.~\ref{eq:sigma_scaled_lat} has a mild dependence on the actual value of condensate and $F_\pi$ was kept fixed.
-Here we have explored the $F_\pi$ dependence on all observable quantities and as there is a significant difference in $F_\pi$, hence in $F_{\pi,0}$ for the corner parameter sets, we obtain a spread in the average condensate.
+Here we have explored the $F_\pi$ dependence on all observable quantities and as there is a significant difference in $F_\pi$, hence in $F_{\pi,0}$ for the corner parameter sets, we obtain a spread in the (scaled) average condensate.